 - Abdominal x-ray: This picture of your abdomen may show where the lead is, if it was swallowed.

 How is lead poisoning treated?

 - Iron: This medicine may be given to treat anemia, which can be caused by lead poisoning.
-Your caregiver will tell you how much you should take.
+Your healthcare provider will tell you how much you should take.

 - Vitamins and minerals: Calcium, phosphorus, and vitamin D can help decrease blood levels of lead.
-Your caregiver will tell you how much you should take.
+Your healthcare provider will tell you how much you should take.

 - Chelation therapy: This medicine will bind with lead in the blood so it can be removed through your urine and bowel movement.
 These may be given as a pill or through an IV.
 You may need to drink more liquids than usual.
 Ask how much liquid to drink each day and which liquids are best for you.